strugglerCoder/Kubernetes-Deployment/README.md

 This project showcases the power and flexibility of Kubernetes for deploying and managing containerized applications.
 By leveraging Kubernetes Deployment, `kubectl` command-line tool, Docker images, Secrets, ConfigMap, and Kubernetes Service, we were able to build a robust and scalable application infrastructure.

-Feel free to explore the repository and documentation for more insights into our Kubernetes project.
-If you have any questions or feedback, please don't hesitate to reach out!

 Thank you for visiting our repository!
 Happy Kubernetes coding! 🚀🐳